noahpresler/Django-Tutorial/README.md

 Now, when you run your server and head to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) you should see a nice admin page! ![admin](https://docs.djangoproject.com/en/1.10/_images/admin01.png)

-After logging in you should be able to click the Polls app and play around with creating, editting, and deleting models!
+After logging in you should be able to see a admin management screen - but nothing about Polls!
+This is becaause we have not made our models accessible to the admin view.

+Open up **polls/admin.py** and uncomment out the lines we have.
+These lines import and register our models with the admin.

+Head back to the browser and you should be able to click polls, then add/edit/remove questions and choices.
+This actually creates instances of your models and saves them to persist in the database.

 ##Step 7: A simple frontend